 As there can be big variations in any one individual field, farmers previously had to work this out for themselves, which becomes far more difficult as arable areas and farms get larger and larger.
 But with new technology and the digitalisation of agriculture, work in the fields can be optimised.

 Within precision cultivation, multispectral cameras on drones and sensors on tractors can, for example, determine where a crop needs nutrition and possible protection.
 The images produced can measure down to the square centimetre and optimise actions accordingly.
 This makes a big difference, not least in terms of minimising the risk of nutrient leakage that can have a negative impact on neighbouring land and water.
-The technology N-sensor, which is installed on the tractor roof and measures the optimal fertilizer rate, is already today used in Lantmännen's cultivation programme Climate & Nature.
+The technology N-sensor, which is installed on the tractor roof and measures the optimal fertilizer rate, is already today used in Lantmännen's cultivation program Climate & Nature.

 Tractors can be oriented with 2.5 cm precision via satellite technology, which means a field can be ploughed and sown with no overlaps whatsoever.
 Precision ploughing with a tractor can reduce fuel consumption by up to 10% per hectare of arable land, and so lower fossil fuel emissions.